salekinsirajus/Engage-Legislation/README.md

 A project to engage citizens with local legislation based on their interests through email subscription.

+# Technologies Used
+We built this web app using Flask, with a MongoDB backend.
+The database service is provided by mLab using Amazon AWS Sandbox.
+We recieve our data from the `openstates` API.

+# To Do
+- [ ] Polish the front end
+- [ ] Add more routes
+- [ ] unittest the models
+- [ ] Set up integration testing
+- [ ] Deploy for production

 # Set Up
 This app is powered by flask on the backend.
 We will also use `virtualenv` for development.